feicx/MAE-DFJSP/README.md

 It needs to be entered in the following format:

-1. On the first line, enter three numbers for the number of jobs `n`, the number of machines `m`, and the number of workers `l`.
-The machines and workers are numbered `1~m` and `1~l`.
+1. On the first line, enter three numbers for the number of jobs $n$, the number of machines $m$, and the number of workers $l$.
+The machines and workers are numbered $1 \sim m$ and $1 \sim l$.
 2. Next, enter the information for each job in turn.

 ### Job Format

-The format of each job \(j_i\) is as follows:
+The format of each job $j_i$ is as follows:

-- The first line of the job is the total number of operations for this job, \(n_\text{job}\).
+- The first line of the job is the total number of operations for this job, $n_\text{job}$.
-- Next, enter the information for each operation \(o\) in turn.
+- Next, enter the information for each operation $o$ in turn.

 ### Operation Format

-The format of each operation \(o_i\) is as follows:
+The format of each operation $o_i$ is as follows:

 1. The first line is entered as an integer indicating the amount of time this operation will take.
-2. Next, enter a number representing the number of candidate machines for this operation, followed by each candidate machine on each line in the format \(m_i\) and `factor`, which is the number of the machine and the influence factor, respectively.
+2. Next, enter a number representing the number of candidate machines for this operation, followed by each candidate machine on each line in the format $m_i$ and `factor`, which is the number of the machine and the influence factor, respectively.
-3. Next, enter a number representing the number of candidate worker machines for this operation, followed by individual candidate workers on each line in the candidate machine format \(w_i\) and `factor`, the number of the worker and the influencing factor, respectively.
+3. Next, enter a number representing the number of candidate worker machines for this operation, followed by individual candidate workers on each line in the candidate machine format $w_i$ and `factor`, the number of the worker and the influencing factor, respectively.

 ### Input Notes